allegro/blog/_posts/2021-10-22-async_programming_python.md

 behaviour using `select` or `poll` system calls. `poll` is basically a more modern version of `select`.
 In practice we can provide them with a set of event descriptors and they will block until one of expected events occurs.
-You can read more about these calls in Linux manual: [select](https://man7.org/linux/man-pages/man2/select.2.html), [poll](https://man7.org/linux/man-pages/man2/poll.2.html).
+You can read more about these calls in the Linux manual: [select](https://man7.org/linux/man-pages/man2/select.2.html), [poll](https://man7.org/linux/man-pages/man2/poll.2.html).

 ## Select in Python